soundshed/spark-guide/README.md

 Confusingly, Positive Grid also make a music tuition app called Spark Edu which is a subscription service that is no relation to your Spark amp.
 You do not have to pay to use the spark app with your amp, so if something is asking for money you've gone to the wrong place.

+To use the app on iOS/iPhoneOS/iPadOS you should have a device capable of running iOS 13 or higher.
+Apple no longer allow app updates to devices which do not support this version of iOS or higher, so if you have an old device (iOS 12 or lower) you will no longer have app updates.

+On Android, the app currently works on Android 7.0 and higher.

 ## Using The Amp
+- To get started, first try using the amp straight out the box.
 - You can use the amp without the app but functionality is limited to the basic controls on the amp itself.
-The real felxibility of the amp comes from using it with the app.
+The real flexibility of the amp comes from using it with the app. *Install the correct app on your mobile device (phone/tablet), connect to the amp using Bluetooth.*
 - A common issue is that either the app backing tracks come through the amp but changing controls doesn't work or vice-versa.
 The amp uses two types of Bluetooth connections (Bluetooth Audio `Spark 40 Audio` and Bluetooth Low Energy `Spark 40 BLE`).
 On iOS these both need to be connected before you use the app.
+- If you can't hear backing tracks/smartjam audio, make sure the little `Music Volume` knob is turned up and the audio is turned up on your mobile device, this applies when using as a Bluetooth speaker as well.
 - Your serial number (for registration etc) is visible in the App when the amp is connected and is also on a little sticker near the Aux port.

+## Using The App
+- Editing presets: swipe the little pedal image up/down to disable/enable the effect, double tap the little pedal image to get the list of effect types to choose from.
+Swipe the FX chain left and right to see the full list of FX in the current chain.

+### SmartJam
+The basic Smart Jam functionality uses your mobile device microphone to listen to the chords you are playing an suggests a backing track (drums and bass).
+Your mileage may vary.
+For some users this feature is a great match for their playing style, others may consider this a limited novelty feature.

+### Backing Tracks (Spotify, Apple Music etc)
+The app has limited support for sourcing the names of backing tracks from your music library (Spotify, Apple Music etc).
+It then finds this track on YouTube and passes the information to the app/Positive Grid in order to analyse the music and generate approximate chords.
+The accuracy of auto-generated chord etc will vary by music style.

 ## Updating Firmware
 The *Firmware* is the software the amp uses internally to function (bluetooth connectivty, amp and FX models, controls etc).
 The firmware version you have installed can be see in the app when the amp is connected (it's a version number such as `1.2.3.37`).
+Firmware is a completely different thing to the mobile app.

 To update your firmware see the PG guide: https://help.positivegrid.com/hc/en-us/articles/360038685111-How-To-Update-The-Firmware-on-Spark-